-Copies of the Agency Agreement, the Guarantee and the Deed of Covenant are available for inspection during normal business hours at the specified office of each of the Paying Agents.
+Copies of the Agency Agreement, the Guarantee and the Deed of Covenant are (i) available for inspection during normal business hours at the specified office of each of the Paying Agents or (ii) may be provided by email to a Noteholder following their prior written request to any Paying Agents or the relevant Issuer and provision of proof of holding and identity (in a form satisfactory to the relevant Paying Agent or the relevant Issuer, as the case may be.
 If the Notes are to be admitted to trading on the regulated market of Euronext Dublin the applicable Final Terms will be published on the website of Euronext Dublin.
 The Noteholders and the Couponholders are deemed to have notice of, and are entitled to the benefit of, all of the provisions of the Agency Agreement, the Guarantee, the Deed of Covenant and the applicable Final Terms, to the extent such provisions are applicable to them.
 The statements in the Conditions include summaries of, and are subject to, the detailed provisions of the Agency Agreement.